MicrosoftDocs/visualstudio-docs/docs/install/create-a-network-installation-of-visual-studio.md

 ::: moniker-end

-There are two ways to enable your layout to include and provide the latest installer:
+There are several ways to enable your layout to include and provide the latest installer:

+- You can use a version of Visual Studio that was built on or after June 2023.

 - You can pass in the `--useLatestInstaller` parameter to the bootstrapper when you're creating or updating the layout.
 This will cause a setting to get set in the `layout.json` file, which can be found in the root directory of the layout.
 Here's an example for how to update the layout and configure it to use the latest and greatest installer available.